-Donations given by a corporate donor to a member of a local authority, local election candidate, political party or third party cannot be accepted if they exceed $\underline{\epsilon 200}$, unless the corporate donor is registered with the Standards in Public Office Commission.
+Donations given by a corporate donor to a member of a local authority, local election candidate, political party or third party cannot be accepted if they exceed $\underline{\notin 200}$, unless the corporate donor is registered with the Standards in Public Office Commission.

-A donation above $\underline{\epsilon 200}$ from a registered corporate donor must also be accompanied by a statement that the making of the donation was approved by the members, shareholders or trustees of the donating body.
+A donation above $\underline{\notin 200}$ from a registered corporate donor must also be accompanied by a statement that the making of the donation was approved by the members, shareholders or trustees of the donating body.
 The form for making this statement is provided by the Standards in Public Office Commission.
 The statement must be accompanied by a statutory declaration from the donor.

 Donations made by the same corporate donor to a given recipient over a calendar year are aggregated.
-If the corporate donor is not registered and the donation is not approved, then no more than $\underline{\epsilon 200}$ should be accepted from the same corporate donor in the same year.
+If the corporate donor is not registered and the donation is not approved, then no more than $\underline{\notin 200}$ should be accepted from the same corporate donor in the same year.

+Definition of 'corporate donor' Section 19A of the Act provides that: -

+" 'corporate donor' means -

-Definition of 'corporate donor' Section 19A of the Act provides that: - which makes a donation, and for the purpose of this definition a body corporate and any subsidiary thereof shall be deemed to be one person".
+- (i) a body corporate, - (ii) an unincorporated body of persons, or which makes a donation, and for the purpose of this definition a body corporate and any subsidiary thereof shall be deemed to be one person".

-- " 'corporate donor' means -

-- (i) a body corporate,

-- (ii) an unincorporated body of persons, or